lsst-dm/dmtn-028/index.rst

 about ~1.5 TB.
 Each partition of a topic must fit on its own disk, and it is recommended that these disks are dedicated to the Kafka service.
 The number of partitions sets the maximum number of readers that can be parallelized in a single consumer group.
 A reasonable choice would be to start a new "topic" each day, which would allow rewinding to the beginning of the night.
-Below shows the space needed per disk for different numbers of partitions and cache length assumptions for a replication factor of one.
+Below shows the minimum disk size and the total number of those disks needed for different numbers of partitions and cache length assumptions for a replication factor of one.
+Fewer disks of larger size are also fine as long as no partition is forced to be split over multiple disks.
+The file system used should be POSIX compliant.

 +-----------------------------+--------------------------------+--------------------------------+